 In Canada, dangerous driving is a criminal offence that comes with serious penalties.
 Careless driving is not a criminal offence, but it is one of the most serious offences under the Highway Traffic Act.
 Both charges can affect your insurance rates and your driving privileges.
 Both charges also need to be taken seriously, and it is advisable to speak with an experienced lawyer in either case.

 You do not have to stand alone against the criminal justice system.
 At Engel & Associates, we can help defend you against dangerous driving or careless driving charges in Ontario.
 We will make sure your side of the story is heard and your rights are protected throughout the criminal justice process.
+Contact us today if you need our help with impaired driving charges in Ottawa.

 Driving Causing Death